Deb Carson: Philanthropy

 Carson is an outspoken supporter of a variety of children's charities, including Boys & Girls Clubs of America and P.S.
 I Love You Foundation, a group that fosters educational and inspirational enrichment programs for at-risk kids in the Los Angeles area.

-Deb also became a passionate advocate in the fight to bring awareness to and find a cure for pancreatic cancer following her father's diagnosis in 2015.
+Deb also became an advocate in the fight to bring awareness to and find a cure for pancreatic cancer following her father's diagnosis in 2015.
 Carson wore purple every day during the month of November, Pancreatic Cancer Awareness Month, and posted a daily photo captioned with #PurpleForAPurpose on her social media accounts to bring attention to the disease.
-She continues to be an avid supporter of Hirshberg Foundation for Pancreatic Cancer Research and other groups searching to find early detection methods for the disease.
+She continues to be a supporter of Hirshberg Foundation for Pancreatic Cancer Research and other groups searching to find early detection methods for the disease.